supmagie/Docker-Postgresql-pgadmin4-redmine-container/README.md

 All theses information will be used to update automatically the config/database.yml file in the Redmine container.

-And I set TZ: Asia/Tokyo because I live in Tokyo si it don't cause problem with the time.
+And I set TZ: Asia/Tokyo because I live in Tokyo so it don't cause problem with the time.

 ## Launch the container